USDA-ARS-GBRU/itsxpress/README.rst

     itsxpress --fastq r1.fastq.gz --fastq2 r2.fastq.gz --region ITS2 \
     --taxa Fungi --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2

-ITSxpress can take gzipped or un-gzipped FASTQ files and it can write gzipped or un-gzipped FASTQ files.
-It expects FASTQ files to end in: .fq, .fastq, .fq.gz or fastq.gz.
+ITSxpress can take uncompressed, gzipped or zstd compressed FASTQ files and it can write uncompressed, gzipped or zstd compressed FASTQ files.
+It expects FASTQ files to end in: .fq, .fastq, .fq.gz, fastq.gz, .fq.zst or fastq.zst.

 Use case 2: Trimming the ITS2 region from a fungal amplicon sequencing dataset with forward and reverse gzipped FASTQ files using two cpu threads.
 Return a forward